-If you need to park at a restricted or prohibited location for you may apply for a Seven Day Parking Dispensation online via Mi Permit
+If you need to park at a restricted or prohibited location for you may apply for a Parking Dispensation online via Mi Permit

 This will enable you to park for up to but not exceeding the date.
 It will expire at midnight on the day.

-Please Note; the issue of a Seven Day Dispensation does not grant an absolute authority to park on the Highway in contravention of the prevailing Traffic Regulation Orders in Force at that time.
+Please Note: the issue of a Dispensation does not grant an absolute authority to park on the Highway in contravention of the prevailing Traffic Regulation Orders in Force at that time.
 It simply means that Worcester City Council will note the reason for the vehicle being at the location and Civil Enforcement Officers will not issue a Penalty Charge Notice to the vehicle that would in normal circumstances require the issue of such a notice.
 The Police may direct you to move the vehicle at any time.